oracle/pgql-lang/pages/pgql-1.3-spec.md

   )
   EDGE TABLES (
     employees AS works_for
+      SOURCE REFERENCES employees
-      SOURCE KEY ( employee_id ) REFERENCES employees
+      DESTINATION KEY ( employee_id ) employees
-      DESTINATION employees
       NO PROPERTIES
   )
 ```

 As you can see, both the `employee` vertices and the `works_for` edges are created from the `employees` table.
-In case of the source vertex of the edge there is no foreign key that we can default to so we specify the key `KEY ( employee_id )`.
+For the source vertex we can omit the key so that it defaults to `KEY ( manager_id )`.
+This is possible only because there exists exactly one foreign key between the `employees` table and itself.
-However, in case of the destination vertex of the edge we can default to the foreign key that has `Employee` as referencing and referenced table.
+In case of the destination vertex we cannot default to a foreign key so we explicitly specify the key `KEY ( employee_id )`.

 Note that although the edges are embedded in the vertex tables, by default it is still the case that a property is created for each column.
 This means that by default, the vertices and edges that are created from the same table will have the same properties.